KoStard/UniLuRestopolisBalanceProvider/README.md

 # Restopolis Balance Checker

 Restopolis Balance Checker is a small Python script that retrieves the balance of your Restopolis card from the University of Luxembourg's student portal.
+It also includes a simple Telegram bot that sends the balance to a predefined user ID once every evening.

 ## Installation